-contribution which will remain the same.
-If the actual expenditure turns out to be higher than the expenditure budgeted, the Union grant will not be increased.
+As a result, if the actual expenditure turns out to be lower than the expenditure you budgeted, the actual grant will also be reduced in application of the percentage contribution which will remain the same.
+If the actual expenditure turns out to be higher than the expenditure budgeted, the EU grant will not be increased.
 It is therefore in the applicant's interest to submit a realistic estimate of expenses.

-- Verification of compliance with the no-profit rule
+- Verification of compliance with the non-profit rule

-The grant may not have the purpose or effect of producing a profit for the beneficiary16.
+The grant may not have the purpose or effect of producing a profit for the beneficiary 15.